Skip to content

 15+ Things to do in Sorrento, Italy

-Sorrento, Italy earned the nickname of “gateway to the Amalfi Coast”.
+Sorrento, Italy earned the nickname of “gateway to the Amalfi Coast” for many reasons.
 Located along the Bay of Naples with Mount Vesuvius looming ahead, it was a perfect base to explore this beautiful part of the Italian coastline.
 These were most of our favorite things to do in Sorrento.

 We spent one Spring week in this lovely town and it was so hard to leave.
 Its reputation extends beyond large lemons and the limoncello drink; Sorrento also offers much to visitors and families.